Peterhague/CI-_MS2_Minesweeper/README.md

 </p>

 <p>The form calls the API emailJS to send an email to my account on submission of the form, and the emailJS template then also sends
-and automatic reply to the user, employing the details they entered where appropriate.</p>
+an automatic reply to the user, employing the details they entered where appropriate.</p>

 <p>The form is validated with Javascript code, and only submits when all fields are populated, and when a correctly constituted email
 address is entered in that field.</p>